w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 using the Polkadot-JS UI, navigate to settings > account options and click on allow local in-browser account storage in the drop-down menu.
 Using the Polkadot-JS user interface without a browser extension is **not recommended**.
 It is the least secure way of generating an account.
-It should only be used if all of the other methods are not feasible in your situation.
+It should only be used if all other methods are not feasible.

 ### Account Backup using the Polkadot-JS UI